i-namekawa/Pymagor/README.md

 ### Hard way (for development, on Linux/Mac, and to run on 64-bit Python)

 1. Install the latest Python 2.7 series.
-For Windows, Python(x,y) for 32-bit and WinPython for 64-bit are recommended.
+For Windows, Python(x,y) for 32-bit and WinPython or Anaconda for 64-bit are recommended.
 2. Install all the Dependencies.
 Python(x,y) covers most of these.
   * pillow
   * numpy
   * scipy (v0.12.0 or greater)